8BitJustin/R-R-Pizza-Website/README.md

 Removed and added numerous images to img folder to avoid clutter.

 11/29/2017:
 Added Parallax.js file/script to main file.
 Applied to Specials section thus far.
+Also added rounded borders to About images.